mmrasteu/phprabbit-framework/README.md

 - PHP 8.x or higher
 - Composer (coming soon)
+- Install Gettext on the server for proper translation functionality [See steps](#translations)

 #### Installation Instructions

-For now, Rabbit is only available for download directly from GitHub.
+For now, Rabbit is only available for direct download from GitHub.

 1. Clone the repository:
 ```bash